avodovnik/SensorKit/README.md

 Sensors.StartScanning();
 ```

+SensorKit supports the latest Bluetooth stack, GATT Services and unpaired devices (you don't need to make users pair with the sensor for sensor kit to use its data).

 ## Sensors supported by SensorKit

 Add your own sensor to [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs).
 SensorKit is open to all sensor manufacturers.
 If you are a registered developer, simply update GitHub with your sensor information in the open [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs) and you can use SensorKit to connect to any sensors supported by the kit easily: